DRESS and the WL Hierarchy: Climbing One Deletion at a Time: Discussion

-\paragraph{Subgraph GNNs.} Methods such as ESAN \cite{bevilacqua2022equivariant} and GNN-AK+ \cite{zhao2022from} also use vertex-deleted or vertex-marked subgraphs to boost expressiveness.
-However, these are supervised methods that learn aggregation functions from data. $\Delta^k$-DRESS is entirely unsupervised: the aggregation is the deterministic DRESS fixed point, and the histogram comparison is parameter-free. $\Delta^k$-DRESS corresponds directly to the vertex-deletion approach used in subgraph GNNs.
+\paragraph{Subgraph GNNs.} Methods such as ESAN \cite{bevilacqua2022equivariant} and GNN-AK+ \cite{zhao2022from} also use vertex-deleted subgraphs to boost expressiveness, but are supervised methods requiring labeled training data. $\Delta^k$-DRESS is entirely unsupervised: the aggregation is the deterministic DRESS fixed point, and fingerprint comparison is parameter-free.

-\paragraph{Reconstruction conjecture.} The Kelly--Ulam conjecture \cite{kelly1942congruence, ulam1960collection} states that graphs with $n \ge 3$ are determined by their deck of vertex-deleted subgraphs.
-Conceptually, $\Delta^1$-DRESS computes a continuous relaxation of this deck: each ``card'' is the DRESS fingerprint of a vertex-deleted subgraph.
-The expressiveness proof (Theorem~\ref{thm:delta-k-wl}) relies on the Reconstruction Conjecture to bridge vertex deletion and the WL individualization hierarchy.
-The empirical success of $\Delta^k$-DRESS on all tested CFI instances is consistent with RC, and provides further evidence for the conjecture on these graph families.

-\paragraph{Fixed-parameter tractability.} For fixed $k$, $\Delta^k$-DRESS runs in polynomial time.
-Theorem~\ref{thm:delta-k-wl} guarantees (under RC) that $\Delta^k$-DRESS is at least as powerful as $(k+2)$-WL, and the CFI experiments confirm this bound is tight: the minimum depth needed to distinguish $\text{CFI}(K_n)$ grows as $n - 2$, which is linear in $n$.
-While each additional level is polynomial, the number of required levels grows with the base graph size.